microsoft/GraphEngine/doc/TSL/tsl-basics.md

 ### TSL Script

-A TSL script may consist of one or more following top-level
+A TSL script consists of one or more of the following top-level
 constructs:

 * TSL script inclusion statement